-Recently, we’ve been talking a lot on everything about the SAT—with good reason, too!
+Recently, we’ve been talking a lot about everything about the SAT—with good reason, too!
 For most of you, the school year has come to an end and you have had a week or so of free time to do whatever you desire.
 For those of you who are still wrapping up the school year, the summer is still an opportune time to achieve your goals (we see you, Fremont CA, and New York, hang in there!).

 If you’re a rising high school senior or rising high school junior, the summer is a great time to utilize some of that free time for something productive.
 Don’t get us wrong!
 We still want you to go on that vacation, hang out with your friends, and hit up those summer beach bashes.
 However, we believe that your journey to college will be immensely improved and successful if you carve out some of the summers to dedicate to the SAT.